Pearlman Hall, 207

 Reed College, B.A.

-ExpertiseSociology of Health and Illness, Science and Technology Studies, Social and Ethical Dimensions of Genetics, Environmental Health and Justice Movements, Qualitative Research Methods.
+ExpertiseSociology of Health and Illness, Science and Technology Studies, Environmental Sociology, Research Methods.

 ProfileSara Shostak is Associate Professor of Sociology and Chair of the Health: Science, Society, and Policy Program.
 Her research and teaching interests include the sociology of health and illness, science and technology studies, and environmental sociology.
 Across these domains, she focuses on how to understand - and address - inequalities in health.